Rocksrock18/ChessEngine/README.md

 ## How It Works

 The engine aims to determine the best move from a given chess position.
-To do so, a tree of possible future game states is contructed from the current position.
+To do so, a tree of possible future game states is constructed from the current position.
 By traversing through the tree, we can determine which future positions would be favorable, and aim to take the path that would take us to the most favorable position.

 The way we calculate this is done with the **minimax algorithm.**

 ### Minimax